Will-Bach90/LibraryCPlusPlus/README.md

 # Library
-Basic implementation of a library system utilizing the factory design system in an object-oriented, polymorphic way.
+Basic implementation of a library system utilizing the factory design pattern, object-oriented programming, and polymorphism.